LogtalkDotOrg/logtalk3/tools/assertions/NOTES.md

 --------

-The `assertions.lgt` file contains definitions for two meta-predicates, `assertion/1-2`, which allows using of assertion on your code (e.g. when writing unit tests).
+The `assertions.lgt` file contains definitions for two meta-predicates, `assertion/1-2`, which allows using of assertions on your source code (e.g. when writing unit tests).
 The `assertions_messages.lgt` file defines the default message translations generated on assertions succeed, fail, or throw an exception.
 For more information on these entities, open the `docs/tools.html` file in a web browser.